jri/elm-timelines/README.md

 import Debug exposing (log)
 {--
 ```
-The latter comments the `log` and `toString` function mocks used for production.
+The latter comments the `log` and `toString` function mocks as used for production.

 ### Persistence

-The development mode described above provides you with a quick turn-around cycle: just save and reload, no build step required.
+The development mode described above provides you with a quick turn-around cycle: just save and press reload, no build step required.
 However it does not give you persistence.
 With every reload you start with an empty storage.
-Actually `localStorage` is not in effect, which is often fine while development.
+Actually `localStorage` is not in effect, which is often fine while development though.

-In order to develop with localStorage in effect, 1) navigate to `/index.html` (instead of `src/Main.elm`), and 2) after a source code change build the application manually:
+In order to develop with localStorage in effect, 1) in the project dashboard navigate to `/index.html` (instead of `src/Main.elm`), and 2) after a source code change build the application manually:
 ```
 elm make src/Main.elm --output=main.js
 ```